 This is the same as earlier sub-rule 30(4).

 Acknowledgement of service

-According to sub – rule (4), there shall also be attached to the application a copy of the acknowledgment of service of a copy of the application with complete annexures to the Registrar and Chief Secretary of the State Government or Union territory where the registered office is situated at the time of filing the application.
+According to sub-rule (4), there shall also be attached to the application a copy of the acknowledgement of service of a copy of the application with complete annexures to the Registrar and Chief Secretary of the State Government or Union territory where the registered office is situated at the time of filing the application.

 Provided that a copy of advertisement shall be served on the Central Government immediately on its publication.

 (b) serve, by registered post with acknowledgement due, individual notice, to the effect set out in clause (a) on each debenture-holder and creditor of the company; and